 A biologist's husband disappears.
 She puts her name forward for an expedition into an environmental disaster zone, but does not find what she's expecting.
 The expedition team is made up of the biologist, an anthropologist, a psychologist, a surveyor, and a linguist.

 What did you eat?
-You had rations for only two weeks.
-You were there for nearly four months.
+You had rations for two weeks.
+You were inside for nearly four months.

 I don't remember eating.

-How long do you think you were in there?
+How long did you think you were inside?

 Was this review helpful to you?

 | Report this